mdrakibulislam-zero/WebNotesApp/README.md

 ## Web Notes App:
 This is a simple note taking app based on Web which made with HTML, CSS and JavaScript.
-It's able to save your notes in your local storage.
+It's able to save notes in browsers.

 ## Outcome: